Home Warranty Maintenance Requirements: What You Must Do to Keep Coverage Valid

 Maintenance Requirements by System and Appliance

 Home warranty contracts don't just sit in your drawer and automatically pay for repairs.
-They come with maintenance obligations that you — the homeowner — are expected to fulfill.
+They come with maintenance obligations that you, the homeowner, are expected to fulfill.
 These requirements are written into your service contract and mirror manufacturer recommendations.
-Failing to meet them gives the warranty company legal grounds to deny your claim.
+In 2026, providers increasingly expect documented, manufacturer-recommended maintenance and reserve the right to deny claims if you cannot prove it was performed properly and on schedule.

 Here's a breakdown of what's typically expected for each major system and appliance category: